 Backlinks Statistics

 Backlinks are among Google’s most important ranking factors.
-Check out these SEO stats to see their importance in 2025.
+Check out these SEO stats to see why they matter in 2026.

-- Top pages in Google have approximately 3.8 times more backlinks than lower-ranked ones.
+- The #1 result in Google has approximately 3.8 times more backlinks than lower-ranked ones.
 (Backlinko)

 - 92% of marketing specialists claim link building will be a key ranking factor in Google’s search engine algorithm in the next five years.
 (SearchLogistics)